Equifax credit score, rating and report

 When you apply for personal loan, mortgage or credit card, lenders will look at your credit report and score to help them decide whether or not to offer you credit, how much to offer you and how much interest to charge you.

 Equifax is one of three main credit reference agencies in the UK used by lenders when determining how much of a risk you are to lend money to and how much they can make from you.
-A number of factors detailed on your credit report make up your credit score, which ultimately places you in a rating group, ranging from “very poor” to “excellent”.
+A number of factors detailed on your credit report make up your credit score, which ultimately places you in a rating group, ranging from “poor” to “excellent”.

 Equifax takes everything it knows about you (what’s in your credit file) and boils it down to a number.
 If you have a good score, you can usually get a loan, credit card or mortgage.